 Advocates of full-price (er, full-service) brokers assert that you get what you pay for.
 Full-service brokerages such as Merrill Lynch

 It's hard to determine commissions charged by full-service brokerages, as they don't like to publish rate schedules.
 It's safe to say, though, that for many of their customers, commissions run up to 5% or more of the value of a trade.
 For example, it might cost about $280 to buy or sell $8,000 of stock.
-However, some of them have introduced lower rates in recent years.
+(To be fair, though, many of them have introduced lower rates in recent years.)

-Nearer the other end of the spectrum, offering less in the way of advice or hand-holding, are discount brokers such as Charles Schwab
+On the other end of the spectrum, offering less in the way of advice and handholding, are discount brokers such as Charles Schwab

 Assess what services you need from a broker and how much you're willing to spend.
 If you're a do-it-yourself investor, get thee to a discount broker.
 You'll probably save enough for a meal at Chez Maurice.

-To learn to more about brokerages and possibly find a better brokerage for yourself, check out our Broker Center.
+To learn more about brokerages and possibly find a better brokerage for your needs, check out our Broker Center, where we also feature several brokerages that support the Fool.
 Since your short-term money shouldn't be in stocks, learn to put it to good use in our Savings Center, where we also offer you some good deals on interest rates.

 Charles Schwab is a Motley Fool Stock Advisor pick.